matrix-org/matrix-spec-proposals/proposals/3386-unified-join-rules.md

 This MSC aims to solve the proliferation of `join_rule`s and allow these features to interoperate.

-As an added benefit this MSC is backwards-compatible.
-The `allow_knock` field can be added to an existing `join_rules: restricted` room and people can start knocking as it is supported by their servers and clients.

 ## Proposal

+In a future room version the meaning of the `m.room.join_rules` state event will be changed to the following.

+### `join_rule`

+The `join_rule` key is removed.

+### `allow_join`

+`allow` will be renamed to `allow_join`.
+Otherwise its meaning is unchanged.

+The `allow_join` key may be absent in which case it is treated as if it was set to `[]` (the empty list).
+In this case no one is allowed to join without an invite.

 ### `allow_knock`

-`join_rule: restricted` will be updated with the `allow_knock` key.
-This functions identically to the `allow` key except that it controls who can knock, instead of controlling who can join.
+An `allow_knock` key will be allowed.
+This functions identically to the `allow_join` key except that it controls who can knock, instead of controlling who can join.
 Please see [MSC3083 Restricting room membership based on membership in other rooms](https://github.com/matrix-org/matrix-doc/pull/3083) for how the rules are evaluated and [MSC2403 Knock](https://github.com/matrix-org/matrix-doc/pull/2403) for what it means to knock.

 The `allow_knock` key may be absent in which case it is treated as if it was set to `[]` (the empty list).
 In this case no one is allowed to knock.

 ### `m.any`

 The `m.any` allow type will be defined.
 This type allows any user to perform the relevant action.
-The may be used in both the `allow` and `allow_knock` fields.
+The may be used in both the `allow_join` and `allow_knock` fields.

 ### Example: Anyone can knock